Seizure of Frozen USDT for Forfeiture

 How is the Seized USDT Sent to the Government?

-The seizure itself is a technical process.
-First, Tether might “burn” or permanently destroy the frozen USDT tokens in the blacklisted address.
+1. First, Tether might “burn” or permanently destroy the frozen USDT tokens in the blacklisted address.
 Tether then “reissues” an equivalent amount of new USDT to a government-controlled wallet.
-This allows the seizure to occur without the government needing to access the original wallet’s private keys.
-Second, the court order may direct Tether to transfer the frozen funds to a government-controlled wallet.
+By reissuing USDT, the seizure can occur without the government needing to access the original wallet’s private keys.

 Once the USDT is in a government-controlled wallet, a civil asset forfeiture proceeding is triggered.
 The seizure might also be connected to a criminal asset forfeiture if an arrest warrant is also issued, although civil asset forfeiture is more common.

 During the forfeiture process, the owner of the USDT or the owner of the wallet from which it was found can file a verified claim for court action.
-Filing the claim triggers a 90 day deadline for the AUSA to file the complaint for forfeiture.
+Filing the claim triggers a 90 day deadline for the AUSA to file the complaint for forfeiture in the appropriate U.S. District Court.

 What happens when DEA freezes USDT in cooperation with Tether?
 In those cases, Tether might ask the USDT holder to contact the DEA after providing the DEA email associated with that investigation.
-DEA has so many of these cases, they often return a form response that provides:
+You might be provided with the following email address: SCC.Seizure@dea.gov.

 Good Afternoon,

-The United States government has frozen your listed Tether address.
-If you have a legal interest in this account, please provide your contact information as your ID did not come through on your email.
 If you are represented by legal counsel, please provide their contact information as well.
 If you believe your assets were frozen or seized in error, you may provide the DEA with the following information.
 This information will be used to confirm your identity and evaluate your claim.
 Providing this information is voluntarily and does not guarantee your funds will be returned:

 • Your full name/contact information (address/phone number/email/tether address)